xiangzhennan/shitcode-web/portfolio/System_implementation/README.md

 ## Front End - Angular

 We use AngularJS to build the user-facing side of the application.

+We use Angular components to amend the HTML, styling and logic for user interface which is rendered.
+After designing the function of the application, we build three main components to define areas of responsibility in the user interface.
+Each component controls a patch of screen view.
+We interact with these views via properties and methods contained within those components.
+<a name="_list"></a>
+### List of components
+The following table lists the components we design and create.
+Then we develop frontend web pages based on these components.

 <a name="_deploy"></a>
 ## Deployment details - Docker